-1. No adult may shower, bathe, or use restroom facilities in the presence of children or youth.

-2. Diapering should be done in diapering stations in close proximity to other care providers.
-It is not appropriate for diapering to occur behind closed doors or in isolated places.

-3. An adult caregiver must accompany all children age 2 through Kindergarten to the restroom.
+- 1. No adult may shower, bathe, or use restroom facilities in the presence of children or youth. - 2.
+Diapering should be done in diapering stations in close proximity to other care providers.
+It is not appropriate for diapering to occur behind closed doors or in isolated places. - 3.
+An adult caregiver must accompany all children age 2 through Kindergarten to the restroom.
 If facilities are removed from the classroom, the caregiver must check the bathroom to see if other adults are present before allowing the child to go in.
 If there is no stall in the restroom, the caregiver stands outside the door while the child uses the bathroom.
 If there are stalls, the child goes into the stall alone.
 The caregiver will assist the child only if necessary, in which case the stall door and the outer door shall remain ajar.
 The caregiver should not go into the restroom with the child and close the door, or into the stall and close the door.

-4. If the restroom is in the classroom with only one toilet, the child should go alone into the restroom.
-If the restrooms are removed from the classroom, the caregiver must accompany the child age 2 through Kindergarten, following the procedures outlined above.

-5. In a classroom with attached restrooms with only one toilet, the first through fifth grade child will go alone.
+If the restroom is in the classroom with only one toilet, the child should go alone into the restroom. - 4.
+In a classroom with attached restrooms with only one toilet, the 1st through 5th grade child will go alone.
 If the restrooms are located away from the room, another child of the same sex will accompany the child to the restroom.
 Children in this age group should not go to the restroom alone.
-In no instance should a door be completely closed if adult assistance is needed.

-6. Youth in sixth through twelfth grades are encouraged to use the buddy system if restrooms are located some distance away from the activity.

-7. When there are special needs or extenuating circumstances, a specific policy may be formulated, approved by the rector or canonical equivalent, and the parent(s) of the child, and implemented with appropriate monitoring and supervision.
-If assistance is needed in formulating such a policy, please contact the Safe Church Minister.
+In no instance should a door be completely closed if adult assistance is needed. - 5.
+Youth in 6th through 12th grades are encouraged to use the buddy system if restrooms are located some distance away from the activity. - 6.
+When there are special needs or extenuating circumstances, a specific policy may be formulated, approved by the rector or canonical equivalent, and the parent(s) of the child, and implemented with appropriate monitoring and supervision.
+If assistance is needed in formulating such a policy, please contact the Safeguarding Minister.

-Guidelines for Church Personnel
+Guidelines for Personnel